 As a newcomer to the diamond world, it can be quite intimidating learning all this new information.
-Sifting through the various clarity grades in particular can certainly be confusing.
-I have already penned an article covering diamond clarity in general and how it is commonly overvalued, and an article covering each of the four most common clarity grades: VS1, VS2, SI1, and SI2 clarities.
+Sifting through the various diamond clarity grades in particular can certainly be confusing.

-I decided, though, that in order to complete the discussion of clarity, I needed to provide one simple chart to easily and clearly put on display the different clarity grades.
+I decided, therefore, that in order to complement our clarity article, I needed to provide one simple chart to easily and clearly put on display the different clarity grades.

 The chart below contains real magnified sample images of GIA certified diamonds.
 I have chosen to use Asscher Cuts & Emerald Cuts for the sample images since these step-cut shapes show inclusions the clearest.

 It should become clear from the chart below why it is so crucial to only buy from a online vendors (Like James Allen and Brian Gavin Diamonds) that provides you with high quality images of their diamonds.